-Audax Australia Cycling Club is a non-profit national cycling organisation specialising in non-competitive long-distance bicycle rides from 50 to 1200 km, called “randonnees”.
+Audax Australia Cycling Club is a non-profit national cycling organisation with about 1400 members.
+Audax Australia is affiliated with Audax Club Parisien and other Audax cycling clubs in many countries that specialise in non-competitive long-distance bicycle rides from 50 to 1200 km, called “randonnees”.
 The challenge of Audax is not in racing, but in pushing your own boundaries and experiencing great personal achievements.
 Audax enables riders of any ability to set and achieve riding goals with a group of like-minded cyclists.
 This spirit of achievement is what attracts so many riders to Audax.

 As the time limits required to complete events are generous, Audax appeals to a wide variety of cyclists, whether they are from a touring, racing, recreational or commuting background.
 All riders on Audax events are issued with and must carry a ‘brevet’ card.
 This card acts as a type of passport that riders must have stamped at checkpoints or controls as a demonstration that the ride has been completed within the time limits.

 Audax events are held in most parts of Australia, and you will be made very welcome when participating in rides when visiting other Regions.